 Why Take Home Pay Varies Across Canada

-Your net income in Newfoundland and Labrador can differ substantially from other provinces.
-Some of the reasons include:
+Your net income in Newfoundland and Labrador can differ from other provinces due to 4 main reasons:

 - Deductions – The maximum insurable amounts for CPP, EI, and tax credits are similar nationally, but taxable income thresholds can differ.